 Yes, but we can’t speak a piece of art into existence

 Do you really believe that?
 Do you really believe you’re not able to speak art into existence?
-If you’ve followed my blog, you know I’m all about connecting creatives to the Creator through the beauty of art and craft.
+If you’ve followed my blog, you know I’m all about connecting creatives to the Creator through the beauty of art.
 You’ll know I believe we are made in the image of the Creator, so we are creator’s.
 So if the Lord can speak into nothingness and bring forth creation, so can you.

 You’re still not convinced?